Obama: We have no idea who carried out huge cyberattack

 Security experts say the attack Friday infected hundreds of thousands of devices in people's homes, such as webcams and digital video recorders, and used them to help bring down major sites like Twitter (TWTR, Tech30) and Netflix (NFLX, Tech30).

-The perpetrators caused widespread disruption by bombarding a key backbone of the internet with so much traffic that it impairs normal service, a method known as a denial of service attack.
+The perpetrators caused widespread disruption by bombarding a key backbone of the internet with so much traffic that it impaired normal service, a method known as a denial of service attack.

 The target, U.S.-based company Dyn, works as a middleman to make sure that when you type in a URL like twitter.com, you get to the correct site.

-As a result, throughout the day Friday many users were unable to connect to widely used platforms like Twitter, Netflix, Spotify and the Financial Times in various parts of the U.S. and Europe -- mainly the U.S. northeast and the U.K.
+As a result, throughout the day Friday many users were unable to connect to widely used platforms like Twitter, Netflix, Spotify and the Financial Times in various parts of the U.S. and Europe.

 The FBI said Friday that it was "investigating all potential causes of the attack," and the U.K.'s Home Office said it was looking into the matter.